Fallsers freak over Frenchie at Franklin’s — let’s take a long look before the ZBA vote.

 We’ve talked to happy tenants and grumbly ones.
 Near neighbors who don’t really take mind much of their surroundings and others who seem hyper-vigilant to how Philippe has maintained his property.
 Philippe hasn’t really gotten involved in community meetings, clean-ups, causes, etc. but he’s not here all that much.

-Dude has a pretty thick French accent, maybe it’s a misunderstanding.
-But whatever.
+And he can’t build to sell because he’s not a builder.
+He has to pay “retail” for this construction, and make up his costs managing the property as rentals (which is his business).
 This is his property and he’s been here 10 years and as far as we know he’s never screamed at senior citizens in zoning hearings.
 He’s taken heat from the neighborhood really well, and continued to be open to their input.
 His design seems efficient and scaled well with the existing street scape.

 What’s the end game here?
 Resist till he sells to Falso?